smck83/qrcode-api/README.md

  ## URL shortnening

+ ### Short.io

  Support for URL shortener service `short.io` has been added.
 This allows you to keep the QR code version low, which means a more simple QR code.

  TO use `https://short.io` you will need to signup for a FREE or PAID account and parse the two(2) `ENVIRONMENT VARIABLES` to the docker container:

  - `SHORTIO_APIKEY`
  - `SHORTIO_DOMAIN`

+### Inbuilt URL shortener

+https://github.com/smck83/shortlink-api has been added as an alternative.
+Shortlink is a builtin URL shortener.
+To enable this you only need to add an `ENVIRONMENT VARIABLE` at runtime called `HOST_URL`

+NOTE: If SHORTIO_APIKEY environment variable is present, it will take precedence over the inbuilt URL shortener.

  ## How to run
 To run the container: